Ceiku/automateme/automation/README.md

-## Getting Started

 The automation stack is actually divided into two, the core services presented in the `docker-compose.yml` file, and the extensions are present in `docker-compose.extend.yml`.
+This separation is mainly to allow those who are learning automation to progress from an experimental build to a stable automation ecosystem.

 ## Core Services